 In 2017, two Carruthers tartans were registered, the Red and the Blue Carruthers.
-The former is the official tartan of the Society and now recognised as the Carruthers clan tartan, the latter was a private tartan, which is now available through the Clan Society for our use.
-Both are registered with the Scottish Tartan Register in Edinburgh, Scotland.
+The former is the official tartan of the Society and now recognised as the Carruthers Clan/Family tartan, the latter is a private tartan, belonging to the Society Convenor Dr George Carruthers and his family.

-The Scottish Tartan Register is a Scottish government agency to record all tartans worldwide.
+The Scottish Tartan Register is a Scottish government agency to record all official tartans worldwide.
 Both tartans were designed by Brian Wilton MBE, tartan historian and designer, the Red to reflect our Reiver past and the blood we spilt in protecting our family, our homes and our country and the Blue for our historic links through our Chief’s Seraphim crest and the heavenly hosts it represents.
-Both are available through the Society Shop.

 Red Carruthers is also available from a small family business dedicated to the preservation of Scottish culture.
 McPhail kiltmakers, based in Penticton BC, will now take your orders, see contact details below.
 Their kilts are of the highest quality made from the best materials directly from the weavers in Perth, Scotland.
 Kilts are 100% hand stitched, using traditional methods that were perfected with the help and guidance of industry professionals in Scotland.